 One of the HUGE perks to Disneyland is that there are a TON of hotels within walking distance of the parks (and Disney doesn’t own all that land and have realized they need to be good partners with those hotels).
 This means I have never stayed on property at a Disney hotel (I have a whole post on the perks of it though).

-There are a good number of hotels in the area, but there are a TON of Disney World hotels that in a cheaper price range.
-They also offer multiple perks to staying on property, and transportation is the BIG one.
+There are a good number of hotels in the area, but there are a TON of Disney World hotels that are in a cheaper price range.
+They also offer multiple perks to staying on property and transportation is the BIG one.

-We stayed at the Carribbean Beach Resort and we LOVED using the skyliner, and we found the buses to be very convenient as well.
-Transportation to the parks is VERY easy from Disney Resorts, and even though it is much more expensive, we decide it was worth it.
+We stayed at the Caribbean Beach Resort and we LOVED using the skyliner.
+We found the buses to be very convenient as well.
+Transportation to the parks is VERY easy from Disney Resorts, even though it is a bit more expensive we decide it was worth it.